 With the confounding effect, the analyses were further stratified by the harvesting method and by the work period.
 On one hand, when the analysis was stratified by the harvesting method and the effect of the work period was adjusted, significant correlations between the % HRR and the Borg RPE difference were found only in the Ground and Ladder groups (p-values = 0.072 and 0.044, respectively), and a significant correlation between the % HRR and the Omni RPE difference was found only in the Ladder group (p-value = 0.078).

-On the other hand, when stratified by the work period, i.e. the time point of measurement, Figures 6 and 7 showed the negative correlations between the objective and subjective measures in all time points of measurement.
+On the other hand, when stratified by the work period, i.e. the time point of measurement, Figures 6 and 7 showed the negative correlations between the direct and subjective measures in all time points of measurement.
 Nevertheless, the correlations between the % HRR and the Borg RPE difference were found statistically significant only at T1 and T3 (both p-values were 0.087).
 Meanwhile, none of the correlation coefficients between the % HRR and the Omni RPE were statistically significant.

 3.3 Local discomfort: EMG MPF as muscle fatigue and Borg CR10